aemelius/airlines-example-infra/README.md

 ### Infrastructure

-The infrastructure for this prototype consists in the following elements:
+The infrastructure for this prototype consists of the following elements:

 - En EKS cluster with 3 nodes, one per availability zone, where services and applications should be deployed
 - An RDS instance, in a dedicated VPC